la2050/challenge/_2020/create/global-apparel-partners-d-b-a-variant.md

   Our program empowers knitwear manufacturers to produce globally, and distribute locally.
+'If you are submitting a collaborative proposal, please describe the specific role of partner organizations in the project.': >-
+  XponentialWorks is a venture investment, corporate advisory and product development company, specializing in Artificial Intelligence, digital manufacturing, 3D printing, robotics, and the digital transformation of traditional businesses.
+We are utilizing their ecosystem to help raise awareness, speed development of the project, and to share the free program files we have created for knit machines.
 Which of LA2050’s resources will be of the most value to you?:
   - Access to the LA2050 community
   - Communications support